Sharing a meal with your bird can be a wonderful bonding experience, but did you know that it can also benefit your pet's health?

 02 of 10

 Beans are a wonderful source of vegetable protein.
 They're good for you and good for your bird, too!
 Beans are also an outstanding source of fiber for your companion bird which helps keep her digestive system running smoothly.
 Try boiling a 15 bean soup mix without any seasoning.
 Allow the beans to cool, and then offer a scoop to your bird.
-Chances are that this will become a fast favorite with your little friend.
+The chances are that this will become a fast favorite with your little friend.
 Remember to never serve raw beans to your companion bird as they can be... toxic unless cooked.

 03 of 10